kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 ### Calling Javascript

-TODO:   Do we want to use this in an example somewhere?
+There are times when executing JavaScript to initiate a behavior is appropriate.
+Here we will execute javascript that lives in our Page Object and then demonstrate how to work with Alerts, which are not part of the DOM.

-There are times when executing JavaScript to initiate a behavior is appropriate
+Add the following method to the HomePage Page Object.
+This is just a simple alert with our own text that gets closed.

 ```csharp
 public static void ClickAlertFromExecuteJS()
 {